 Shreya Shah, Writer/Editor: Shreya covers education at IndiaSpend.
 She is a graduate of the Global Human Development programme at Georgetown University, Washington D.C.
 She has previously worked with the Mumbai bureau of The Wall Street Journal, where she researched for a series on drug resistant tuberculosis and wrote on a number of topics, ranging from reservation for women in Indian politics to the black and yellow taxis plying the city’s roads.
 She has also worked in education and early childhood development with organisations in Washington D.C., India and Jordan.

-Swagata Yadavar, Principal Correspondent: Swagata is a health journalist based in Mumbai.
+Swagata Yadavar, Principal Correspondent: Swagata Yadavar is a health journalist based in New Delhi.
 She is passionate about uncovering the gaps in access to healthcare and writing about public health policies.
-She has won Mumbai Press Club’s Red Ink Award for Health writing in 2014 and Laadli Media Award for Gender Sensitivity in 2013.
-She was previously working in the national magazine, THE WEEK.
+She has won Mumbai Press Club’s Red Ink Award for Health writing in 2014, the Laadli Media Award for Gender Sensitivity in 2013, the European School of Oncology’s 2018 Cancer Journalism Award and the American Association for Cancer Research’s 2018 June L. Bielder Prize in Cancer Journalism.
+She was previously with The Week, a national magazine.

 Tish Sanghera, Writer & Researcher: Tish spent three years as an advisor to corporates, NGOs and government bodies largely in the energy, tech and financial services sectors.
 A large part of her last role was writing thought leadership pieces and op-eds on behalf of clients for the European and US media.
 She is passionate about issues relating to climate, environment and urbanisation.
 Originally from the UK, she moved to Mumbai in 2017 and is a graduate of King’s College, London.